 Get a Park-to-Park Ticket

-It’s easier to plan for longer days at the parks now that the kids are old enough and have more energy.
+It’s easier to plan for long days at the parks now that the kids are old enough and have more energy.
 Those stroller days are over!
 A Park-to-Park ticket will let you see more in the day if you want to hop between parks.
 You’ll need it if you want to ride the Hogwarts Express and see both Hogsmeade and Diagon Alley in one day.

 Make a Trip to Universal's Volcano Bay